zbunde/intro_to_tdd_assessment/README.md

 ##  Some things we will look for

+Each of the items below will be rated on a scale of 0, 1 or 2:

 * A properly specified version of RSpec in your Gemfile
-* Appropriately sized commits and descriptive commit messages
+* Appropriately sized commits
-* Good looking code.
-Bonus points if you show some refactorings
+* Descriptive commit messages
+* Tests pass with each commit
+* Code works
+* Completed in time
+* Ruby Style (proper capitalization / snake_case)

 ## Feedback we will collect